bvn-architecture/PluginsDocumentation/docs/_docs/2017-06-05-POW Randwick.markdown

  BVN is using [Unifi](http://unifilabs.com/) in order to avoid having to maintain multiple revit family libraries in their respective project folders.
  The following process is proposed to work with unifi:

 A single library on I drive : ''I:\BIM\2.0 Project_Revit Library\__ClinicalLibrary'' is  maintained as the source for any upload to unifi.
 Families will be created and amended in this folder.
-After a family has been uploaded to Unifi it becomes available in all project files.
+After a family has been uploaded to the Health_FF&E library on Unifi it becomes available in all project files.

 ![Unifi_workflow]({{ site.baseurl }}/assets/s1606008_rcr/Unifi_process.svg){:class="img-responsive"}{: height="644px" width="1394px"}